-On Saturday 6th July members of the community near Kaluku, the DSWT field HQs, reported to the local DSWT anti-poaching foot patrol Unit that they had seen a lone baby elephant on the eastern shore of the Athi River for the past few days, inside of Tsavo East National Park.
-Another DSWT anti-poaching team working together with KWS closer to the area was deployed that morning along the eastern shore of the river to search for the elephant.
+On Saturday 6th July members of the community near Kaluku, the Sheldrick Wildlife Trust's Field HQ, reported to the local SWT De-Snaring Team that they had seen a lone baby elephant on the eastern shore of the Athi River for the past few days, inside of Tsavo East National Park.
+Another SWT De-Snaring Team working together with KWS closer to the area was deployed that morning along the eastern shore of the river to search for the elephant.
 Whilst on patrol the team came across two sets of human footprints and following one they found a camp that had recently been occupied.
 As they scouted the area they saw a lone person returning with water from the river, so they quickly laid an ambush and captured him.
 In the camp they recovered poisoned arrows, axes and food items.
-The poacher was arrested by Kenya Wildlife Service.
+The poacher was arrested by the Kenya Wildlife Service.

 11 July 2013